ankitVP77/Instagram-Filter-Replications/README.md

 # Instagram-Filter-Replications
 Using OpenCV's image processing libraries, I tried to replicate instagram filters such as pencil sketch and cartoonify.

+I have used techniques such as Bilateral Filtering & Laplacian Kernels to implement this.
+Consult the notebook for more information

 ## Packages Required:-

 - Python3